Beesoc/easy-linux/README.md

 Don't know how to do that?
 No prob.
 The purpose of this project is to help non-technical (or, at least non-Linux) people out.
 Detailed instructions:
 1. open a 'Terminal' emulator app on your Linux desktop.
-2. in the Terminal window, copy and paste this command: 'git clone
+2. in the Terminal window, copy and paste this command: 'git clone https://github.com/Beesoc/easy-linux.git && cd easy-linux && ./SETUP-easy-linux.sh'.

 **IMPORTANT:**  The install command above should be copied and pasted as 1 command!
 Seriously, every single letter, EXACTLY!